EBZebra/docs/edge/source/guide/featuredemo.md

 3. Create a folder called `fd` (case sensitive) in the root of your device's SDCard, or if it doesn't have an SDCard, create the folder in the internal memory partition.

-4. When you originally installed Enterprise Browser to your desktop a folder should have been created called `EnterpriseBrowser`.
+4. When you originally installed Enterprise Browser to your desktop, a folder should have been created called `EnterpriseBrowser`.
 Inside of that folder there should be a folder called `Feature-Demo`.
 Take the contents of that folder and copy it over to your newly created fd folder.

 	<img style="padding-left:40px;" src="http://i.imgur.com/Gk1rhab.png" width="600" height="480" border="10">